Margaret Saunders

-Margaret Saunders or Mrs Saunders (born 1686 - c.
-1748) was a British actress.
+Margaret Saunders or Mrs Saunders (1686–1745) was a British actress.

 Life

-Saunders was born in Weymouth and attended a boarding school in Wiltshire before being apprenticed by a milliner.
+Saunders was born in Weymouth where her father Jonathon Saunders made wine barrels.
+Her mother's family were called Wallis and her maternal grandfather was a naval officer.
+She attended a boarding school at Steeple Ashton in Wiltshire before being apprenticed to Mrs Fane who was a milliner in the Strand.
 At the age of sixteen she began her acting career at Drury Lane Theatre due to an introduction by her lifelong friend Anne Oldfield.

-In 1708 and 1709 she was billed "Mrs Saunders" for her performances at Drury Lane. but it appears that she never married as she was declared a spinster when she died.
+In 1708 and 1709 she was billed as "Mrs Saunders" for her performances at Drury Lane. but it appears that she never married.